wkumari/draft-murray-dispatch-mime-protobuf/draft-murray-dispatch-mime-protobuf.md

 Serialized objects are occasionally transported within media that make use of media types (see {{RFC2045}} et seq) to identify payloads.
 Accordingly, current and historical media types used for this purpose would benefit from registration.
 This document requests those registrations of IANA.

+# Payload Description {#description}

+These media types are used in the transport of serialized objects only.
+The IDL definitions, if transported, would be used with any appropriate text media type.
+In the three figures below, only the third of these would ever be used with these media types (a JSON example is depicted).

+(labeled example of an IDL object definition)

+(labeled example of an annotated IDL object instance definition)

+(labeled example of a serialized object)

 # Encoding Considerations {#encoding}

 A protobuf payload can be either in JSON form or in binary form.
 For binary forms that need to transit non-binary transports, base64 (xref to RFC 4648) is recommended.